Zeel0725/zeel0725/README.md

   [Check the project](https://github.com/Zeel0725/EmployeeAttritionPrediction) --->

 - **1D Fin Temperature Distribution**
-  Undergrtad project.Developed C++ code to simulate temperature distribution in a 1D fin subjected to volumetric heating.
+  Undergrad project.
+Developed a program using C++ code to simulate temperature distribution in a 1D fin subjected to volumetric heating.
 Used the TDMA algorithm and Gnuplot for             visualization.

   [Check the project](https://github.com/Zeel0725/1D-Fin-Temperature-Distribution)